-How to avoid initializing memory
+How to avoid initializing memory [in theory]

 Consider an algorithm that uses a large memory area.
 If the running time of the algorithm is smaller than the size of the memory, initializing the memory will take longer than running the algorithm.
 However, using a shrewd trick, it’s possible to refrain from initializing the memory.